matteodoria/Stable-Diffusion-Dataset-Generation/README.md

 ### CAS Results

 The CAS results allows us to understand if synthetic datasets can replace real ones in the Downstream Classification Task.
-For macro datasets (Cifar10, Cifar100), increasing the cardinality of the synthetic dataset helps the classifier to perform each step better (for Cifar10, even better than the real one).
+In the case of macro datasets (Cifar10, Cifar100), increasing the cardinality of the synthetic dataset helps the classifier to perform each step better (for Cifar10, even better than the real one).

 **CIFAR10**